Is Puerto Escondido Safe in December 2026?

 What scams are most common in Puerto Escondido during December?

-The documented scam types in Puerto Escondido are consistent year-round: Street Scams, Tour & Activities, Other Scams, Taxi & Transport.
+The documented scam types in Puerto Escondido are consistent year-round: Street Scams, Tour & Activities, Money & ATM Scams, Other Scams.
 During December (holiday season / winter travel), activity levels are moderate.
 The specific scams and their locations remain the same regardless of season.

 Is it crowded in Puerto Escondido in December?